Dixie Chicks comments on George W. Bush: Apology from Maines

 On March 12, two days after she had made her statement, Maines issued a disclaimer:

-The statement failed to appease her critics.
+The statement failed to appease critics.
 Two days later, Maines issued an apology, saying:

 As a concerned American citizen, I apologize to President Bush because my remark was disrespectful.
 I feel that whoever holds that office should be treated with the utmost respect.
 We are currently in Europe and witnessing a huge anti-American sentiment as a result of the perceived rush to war.
 While war may remain a viable option, as a mother, I just want to see every possible alternative exhausted before children and American soldiers' lives are lost.
 I love my country.
-I am a proud American.

-Response from Bush and Entertainment Weekly feature
+I am a proud American.That month, the former US vice president Al Gore told a college audience: "[The Dixie Chicks] were made to feel un-American and risked economic retaliation because of what was said.
+Our democracy has taken a hit.
+Our best protection is free and open debate."
+The musician Bruce Springsteen released a statement supporting the Dixie Chicks, describing them as "terrific American artists expressing American values by using their American right to free speech ...
+For them to be banished wholesale from radio stations, and even entire radio networks, for speaking out is un-American."
+The country musician Merle Haggard, who released a song criticizing American media coverage of the Iraq War, wrote that the backlash was "like a verbal witch hunt and lynching".
+He said it was insulting to those who had died in wars "when almost the majority of America jumped down their throats for simply voicing an opinion".

 On April 24, Bush responded to the controversy in an interview with the broadcaster Tom Brokaw:

 On the same day, the Dixie Chicks launched a publicity campaign to respond to the criticism.
 In a prime-time interview with Diane Sawyer on ABC, Maines said she remained proud of her statement.
-The band appeared naked on the May 2 cover of Entertainment Weekly, covered in words and phrases ascribed to them during the controversy, including "traitors", "Saddam's Angels", "Dixie Sluts", "proud Americans", "hero", "free speech" and "brave".
-The cover further alienated fans.
-In the issue, Maines said that the Dixie Chicks had "nothing but support for the troops" and did not hate people who supported the war.
-All the band supported her, saying: "Natalie's comment came from frustration that we all shared — we were apparently days away from war and still left with a lot of questions."

-The American musicians Bruce Springsteen and Madonna expressed support for the Dixie Chicks' right to express their opinions.
-Madonna postponed the release of her "American Life" video, in which she threw a hand grenade at a Bush lookalike, and later released it in altered form.

-Tour and television appearances